An initializer function is where a contract initializes its state.

 Initializer functions are similar to constructors:

-externalnon-initializer functions cannot be called until one of the initializers has ben calledThe only exception are
+externalnon-initializer functions cannot be called until one of the initializers has been calledThe only exception are

 noinitcheckfunctions, which can be called even if none of the initializers has been called.Initialization Commitment